 - Solid problem-solving skills.

-The RoleOur Chicago facility has about 300 employees involved in material handling, assembly, and material sequencing.
-Our main deliverables are fascia, or front and rear bumper assemblies, and overheads, or interior cabin headliners/ceilings.
+The RoleOur Lansing facility has about 200 employees involved in material handling, assembly, and material sequencing.
+Our main deliverables are suspension systems.

-You will supervise teams of 50 or more Operators and you may work in different areas of production.
+You will supervise teams of 25-30 Operators and you may work in different areas of production.
 On a typical shift you will start about 30 minutes early to talk with the Supervisor of the previous shift and review your staffing.
 You'll walk the line to ensure you have a full staff and, if necessary, call in people to cover if there are gaps.

 Throughout the course of the shift you will monitor performance, resolve issues, and document various events.
 For example, if your line goes down, you will contact Maintenance and then gather information about the cause and duration of the down period.
 You'll document what steps you took.

 In addition, you will contribute to efforts to implement new processes and standardize new procedures.
-We moved our existing operations into a new facility recently, and there are still some processes to finalize.
 Of course, on an ongoing basis we may implement new or improved processes.

 Your specific responsibilities will include: